hyperwing/OSU-Web-Page-Redesign/README.md

 * David Wing: Color theme

 ### How to run the project
-1. Install the middleman gem and other dependices
+1. Install the middleman gem
 > gem install middleman
+2. Install other dependices
 > bundle install
 2. Compile with middleman
 > bundle exec middleman build